-It’s incredibly diverse and well educated.
-It also can be quite confusing.
+Switzerland is an incredibly diverse and well educated nation.
+However, it also can be quite confusing.
 It borders France, Italy, Germany, and Lichtenstein.
 While Swiss-German is the official language, French, Italian, English, and even Romansh, an old regional language that no one seems to understand, are all prominent.
 Outsiders marvel at the Swiss command of multiple languages but those inside the country say they have a hard time understanding one another.
 Even the Swiss-German language can be totally different from one region to the next.

 Cheese with holes

 The Swiss are known for their ingenious ability to make money.
-It sells expensive cheese filled with holes.
-It sells expensive cheese soup (fondue) to tourists.
-It’s known for its chocolate even though the main ingredient, cacao, is grown in tropical climates.
+They sells expensive cheese filled with holes, and expensive cheese soup (fondue) to tourists.
+Switzerland is also known for its chocolate even though the main ingredient, cacao, is grown in tropical climates.
 Their banks are famous for taking dirty money, making it clean, and then hiding it.
 Sophie considers Switzerland her second home and she is always amused at its contradictions.